Types of advance directives

 Types of advance directives vary based on state law and individual preferences within the states’ legal requirements.
 The 2 most common types of advance directives are the living will and the durable power of attorney for health care, which is sometimes called the health care power of attorney or health care proxy.
 (We give you more details on these 2 types below.)

 Advance directives can also include extra instructions about your health care decisions.
 For instance, they allow you to specify when you do not want to be resuscitated or if you want to make organ or tissue donations.
 (See the “Do Not Resuscitate” orders information below.)

 Advance directives usually let you include instructions for other situations, too, such as when you may be unconscious for a short time, or impaired by Alzheimer disease or a similar condition.

 If you do not have written advance directives, some states recognize spoken (oral) advance directives as legal.
-A person may generally make a verbal statement that’s then written by someone else if it’s properly witnessed.
+A person may generally make a properly witnessed verbal statement that must then be written by someone else.

 If you expect problems with mental illness, you can also outline your health care choices in the event that you become seriously mentally ill and are unable to make health care decisions.
 This is called a mental health care directive or psychiatric care directive.

 The living will

-The living will describes the type of medical treatment the person would want in these situations and under what conditions an attempt to prolong life should be started or stopped.
+The living will describes the type of medical treatment the person would want or would not want in these situations.
+It can describe under what conditions an attempt to prolong life should be started or stopped.
 This applies to treatments such as dialysis, tube feedings, or artificial life support (such as the use of breathing machines).

 There are many things to think about when writing a living will.
 These include:

 - The use of equipment such as dialysis (kidney) machines or ventilators (breathing machines)